 First, a victim should have an independent investigation done on the trucking accident.
 Most personal injury attorneys have the ability to conduct an independent investigation in order to help determine liability.
 Additionally, an experienced trucking attorney will know that a spoliation letter needs to be issued in order to preserve all evidence and prevents the trucking company or truck driver from destroying the evidence such as logbooks, records, maintenance schedules, hours of service logbooks, etc. The victim will also need to examine the police report and determine if the truck driver received any citations for failing to obey road signs or driving while under the influence of alcohol.
 There are many reasons that a trucking accident can occur, and a full investigation will assist a victim in understanding which parties remain legally liable to compensate them for their injuries and losses.

-Contact an Experienced Trucking Accident Lawyer
+Contact an experienced Greenville Trucking Accident Attorney

 If you suffered any injuries or damages as a result of a trucking accident, you may feel overwhelmed as every party will typically blame another party and attempt to remove themselves from any responsibility or liability with respect to the accident.
 You have the legal right to receive compensation for your injuries and losses related to someone else’s negligence.
 Contact the Dan Pruitt Law Firm to visit with an experienced trucking accident attorney and learn how to protect the legal rights and ensure your legal right to receive compensation for your injuries and losses.
 Contact us online or at (864) 280-7660 today for a free consultation.